-FROM: Leslie R. White, General Manager
+Leslie R. White, General Manager

-SUBJECT: CONSIDERATION OF:
+CONSIDERATION OF:

-1) NOMINATION OF DIRECTORS TO SERVE AS BOARD OFFICERS,

-2) NOMINATIONS FOR APPOINTMENTS TO THE HIGHWAY 1 CONSTRUCTION AUTHORITY,

-3) NOMINATIONS FOR THE SANTA CRUZ COUNTY REGIONAL TRANSPORTATION COMMISSION, AND

-4) NOMINATIONS FOR THE SANTA CRUZ COUNTY REGIONAL TRANSPORTATION COMMISSION TRANSPORTATION FUNDING TASK FORCE FOR 2006.
+- 1) ELECTION OF DIRECTORS TO SERVE AS BOARD OFFICERS, - 2) ELECTION OF AN APPOINTMENTEE TO THE HIGHWAY 1 CONSTRUCTION AUTHORITY, - 3) ELECTION OF REPRESENTATIVES AND ALTERNATES TO THE SANTA CRUZ COUNTY REGIONAL TRANSPORTATION COMMISSION, AND - 4) APPOINTMENT OF A MEMBER AND ALTERNATE TO THE SANTA CRUZ COUNTY REGIONAL TRANSPORTATION COMMISSION TRANSPORTATION FUNDING TASK FORCE FOR 2006.

-That the Board of Directors identify nominees from the Board to be considered for election to the positions Board Chair, Vice Chair, Representative to the Highway 1 Construction Authority, Representatives and Alternates for the Santa Cruz County Regional Transportation Commission, and a Member and a Consumer to serve as Representatives for the Santa Cruz County Regional Transportation Commission's Transportation Funding Task Force.
+That the Board of Directors elect individuals to the positions Board Chair, Vice Chair, Representative to the Highway 1 Construction Authority, Representatives and Alternates for the Santa Cruz County Regional Transportation Commission, and a Member and a Consumer to serve as Representatives for the Santa Cruz County Regional Transportation Commission's Transportation Funding Task Force.

-- Article 6 of the METRO Bylaws provides that the Board of Directors shall annually nominate members to be considered for election to the positions of Chair and Vice Chair. - It is necessary for the Board of Directors to nominate members to be considered for election to represent METRO on the Board of Directors of the Highway 1 Construction Authority (HCA). - In order to maintain representation on the Santa Cruz County Regional Transportation Commission (SCCRTC) it is necessary that the Board of Directors nominate members to be considered for election to the three positions and three alternate positions that are provided for METRO. - It is necessary for the Board of Directors to nominate a Member and a Consumer to serve as representatives to the SCCRTC's Transportation Funding Task Force. - Currently elections for the positions referenced in this Staff Report are scheduled to be held at the January 27, 2006 Board of Directors meeting.
+- Article 6 of the METRO Bylaws provides that the Board of Directors shall annually elect individuals to the positions of Chair and Vice Chair. - It is necessary for the Board of Directors to elect inviduals to represent METRO on the Board of Directors of the Highway 1 Construction Authority (HCA). - In order to maintain representation on the Santa Cruz County Regional Transportation Commission (SCCRTC) it is necessary that the Board of Directors elect individuals to the three positions and three alternate positions that are provided for METRO. - It is necessary for the Board of Directors to elect a Member and a Consumer to serve as representatives to the SCCRTC's Transportation Funding Task Force. - Elections for the positions referenced in this Staff Report are scheduled to be held at the beginning of the January 27, 2006 Board of Directors meeting.